Number of Registered EVs in Hawaii

 EV Charging Stations in Hawaii: Networks, Access and Associated Costs

 This link provides information and lists regarding EV charging network providers and manufacturers.

-The Hawaii EV Industry Directory provides listings of companies who are currently installing or selling EV charging stations in Hawaii.
+The Hawaii EV Industry Directory provides listings of companies/dealerships who are currently selling EVs.
 Please note the information presented is subject to change, and reference to the listed entities does not constitute or imply endorsement or recommendation by the State of Hawaii.
-Although we have tried to offer a complete list, there may be some charging station installers we have inadvertently missed.
-Since this Directory therefore may not represent a complete listing of servicers and dealerships located in the State of Hawaii, if you are an industry professional and would like to be added to the Hawaii EV Industry Directory, please contact: firstname.lastname@example.org or register with this online form.
+Although we have tried to offer a complete list, there may be some dealers we have inadvertently missed.
+Since this Directory therefore may not represent a complete listing of dealerships located in the State of Hawaii, if you are an industry professional and would like to be added to the Hawaii EV Industry Directory, please contact: email@example.com or register with this online form.
 For a listing of EV Charging Station Network providers please reference the EV Charging Stations in Hawaii webpage.

 EV Stations Hawaii Mobile App Information